Skip to main content

 [CUSTOMERREF:reference-info]

-A flash transmission is used when you want to send a message directly to the destination display screen.
-However, not all terminal devices and mobile service providers can support this function.
+A flash transmission sends an SMS directly to the recipient’s screen.
+However, not all mobile devices and service providers support this functionality.

 Reports